Best Betting Sites For DOTA 2 | The Top Online Bookmaker for DOTA 2

 Valve Corporation have done it again: after the success of gaming series such as Half-Life, Portal and Team Fortress, the international world gaming gurus have recently brought DOTA 2 to the table.
 Valve Corporation have been around since 1996, boasting a portfolio of some of the best gaming products on the market.
 Their slow and steady approach means that in the gaming world they have coined the term “Valve Time” to reflect their considered approach to the production of top-quality games.
+Before we continue in our search for the best bookmaker for DOTA 2, here is a quick introduction for those of you who don't know the game.

 What is DOTA 2 and how do you play?